NA765/GENIE/README.md

 └── ...
 ```

 Subfolder name `source1`, `source2` represent the source of generative models, such as `stable-diffusion-v1-5` and `flux.1-dev`.
-Each subfolder contains synthetic images, with no specific restrictions of number or name.
+Each subfolder contains synthetic images, with no specific restrictions of number or name Generation of Synthetic Images part.

+### Data Construction of Generated Images

+The annotation process of HEAP includes low-level annotation, high-level annotation, and combine and structure.
+Before the full annotation process, you need to organize the synthetic images in the structure mentioned in .

 #### Low-level Error Annotation